This company botched its Black Lives Matter message. Can the CEO get a do-over?

 - If what was heard and perceived was not what was intended, apologize and then communicate in a manner that ensures the intended message is heard.
 Sometimes, just an apology is enough along with a commitment to do better the next time.

 Problems don’t get better with age.
 If there are issues of any kind that are surfacing, it’s best to meet them head on and openly and transparently.
 It used to be that you had quarterly communication meetings with employees.
 Today, it’s much more frequent.
 That means we don’t always have the time to make everything packaged and perfect.
 But we need to do the right thing as immediately as possible.
 Run into the fire.
-Acknowledge, apologize and move forward.
+Acknowledge, apologize, and move forward.